georchestra/georchestra/config/README.md

 mvn install -Dserver=myproj -Dsub.target=test

  1. Build config module
   1. Execute the configuration/myproj/build_support/GenerateConfig.groovy script
     * **Note:** the value test (value of sub.target property) is passed to GenerateConfig.groovy as the subTarget parameter
-  2. copy files from [default, configuration/<config>/ and target/generated] to target/classes
+  2. copy files from [default, configuration/myproj/ and target/generate] to target/classes
     * All text files are processed and all @propertyName@ tags are replaced by properties loaded from (top has priority):
       * target/generated/shared.maven.filters
-      * configuration/<config>/build_support/shared.maven.filters
+      * configuration/myproj/build_support/shared.maven.filters
       * config/shared.maven.filters
     * Note: build_support directory is not copied
   3. The files in target/classes are bundled up as a jar and installed in the local repository
  2. Build the other modules in geOrchestra
    1. in the maven prepare-resources phase that unpacks the config jar into the modules target directory
-   2. in the maven copy-resources phase the files in src/main/filtered-resources and target/conf/<module name> are copied and processed using the filters in target/conf/<module name>/maven.filters
+   2. in the maven copy-resources phase, the files in src/main/filtered-resources and target/conf/<module name> are copied and processed using the filters in target/conf/<module name>/maven.filters
    3. Normal maven processes continue

 Module Components